 And that is exactly how DevOps comes into the picture.

-DevOps for mobile app development is a modern approach that enables seamless application delivery from inception to production.
-Devops breaks the development- operations barrier and is a departure from the traditional waterfall approach to software development.
+DevOps for mobile apps development is a modern approach that enables seamless application delivery from inception to production.
+The features of DevOps break the development-operations barrier and marks the departure from the traditional waterfall approach to agile software development.